manucabral/phasmopresence/README.md

 2. Extract the zip file and open `PhasmoPresence.exe`
 3. Play Phasmophobia

+> If you want to open phasmopresence and phasmophobia at the same time execute runpp.bat

 ## How does it work?

 It's simple, PhasmoPresence periodically gets and checks information from the player log.